How to Become a Forensic Scientist in California?

 The job of a forensic scientist revolves around blood spatters, forged signatures and used shell casings, among other things.
 Studying the messy details of a crime scene, forensic scientists are the professionals who identify criminals and analyze the evidence against them.

 If you want to become a forensic scientist in California, you would be glad to know that it is the highest paying state for the profession.
 The annual mean wage here, according to May 2017 data from the US Bureau of Labor Statistics is $82,650.
 California also ranks at the top when it comes to the level of employment in the state, with 2,050 forensic scientists in the state.

-Steps to Become a Forensic Scientist in California
+How to Be a Forensic Scientist in California,CA

 The steps to become a forensic scientist are somewhat general across the country.
 The variations would arise in specific job descriptions.
 Most variations in the requirements to become a forensic scientist would be related to the organization you are applying for.
 So make sure you check your potential future employer’s application details thoroughly.

 Beginning forensic scientists usually have a bachelor’s degree in forensic science, biology, physics, chemistry or physical anthropology.
 Multiple colleges across the country offer this 4-year long degree and most offer many advanced education options as well in this field.
 You would be completing courses in natural sciences, statistics and qualitative analysis.
 Laboratory experiences and computer courses would also be included in the curriculum.
 Students might not be required to select a specialization at the undergraduate level – this broad foundation eventually helps them in terms of more flexibility during the job hunt.

 An internship would help fresh graduates get some hands-on experience in the professional forensics world.
 This would also enable students to meet people already working in this field and network with them.
 Ideal places to intern at could be county governments, local police departments or federal agencies.
 Your college or university’s placement office should be able to help you in finding an internship.